143rd Airlift Squadron: Tactical airlift

-Current operations
+Twenty-first century

 On 11 September 2001, the 143rd responded to the call again, deploying unit members to Ground Zero, to US bases for homeland security and implemented 24-hour operations at Quonset.
-The 143rd AW has supported the Global War on Terror by not only becoming a bridge to and from the theater but by also providing airlift in support of the war effort.
+The squadron supported the War in Afghanistan (2001-2021) and the War in Iraq both by transporting troops and supplies from the U.S. to the Middle East and also moving forces within the theater.
 The 143rd AW provided the first-ever C-130J Aircraft in a combat role by the U.S. Air Force in December 2004 and continued to support the war effort with both the C-130E and C-130J until retiring the C-130E in 2005.
 The 143rd AW also provided and continues to provide the much needed troop support within Southwest Asia and many other areas of the world.

 In December 2001, the 143rd received its first C-130J-30.
 The Wing became the first in the Air Force to receive the "stretch" version of the "J" model.
 As the most modern tactical airlifter in the world, the C-130J-30 can carry more cargo or personnel farther, faster, and more economically than the C-130E proving its increased airlift capability.
 The fleet for the 143rd was completed with the arrival of the eighth J-model at Quonset on 15 June 2007.